 Sleeping a lot is normal (and encouraged!) during recovery.
 You shouldn’t be making any important decisions or responding to serious emails while on pain medication.
 Remind yourself that you just had SURGERY and you need downtime.
 Enlist your family and friends to help out with meals, cleaning, running errands, and watching the kids.
 You’ll be glad you asked for support.

-To get an idea of the kind of results you can expect, take a look at real before-and-after photos of our tummy tuck patients.
+To get an idea of the kind of results you can expect, take a look at real tummy tuck before-and-after photos of our patients.
+Keep in mind that many men and women who choose tummy tuck often combine it with liposuction for even more dramatic body contouring.

 Patient counselor to Dr. Vath